 Background and intersts:

 My position is as a senior systems administrator with focus on all things geospatial, where-in I provide GIS support to GSS, CLAS, and the university as a whole.
 My interests are in the application of cutting-edge technologies to the practice of data collection and/or analyeses of geospatial information.
-I am particularly interested in exposing our students to these tools as preperation for the requirements of modern geospatial job market.
+I am particularly interested in exposing our students to these tools as preparation for the requirements of modern geospatial job market.

 I am the chair of the University's GIS Technical Advisory Committee (TAC), which attempts to grow and focus the GIS community on campus.
 In addition to my support role I am also tasked with oversight of the GISIL (GIS Instructional Lab) in 243 Jessup Hall, assisting in developing research (as it pertains to GIS) for both departmental and non-departmental faculty, teaching short trainings sessions and short courses, and organizing ICIGO (undergraduate student group).